A Foundation Language-Image Model of the Retina (FLAIR): Encoding Expert Knowledge in Text Supervision: Experimental setting

 \subsection{Datasets}

-\paragraph{\textbf{Assemblying the dataset $\mathcal{D}_T$}} A total of 37 public datasets are assembled for training and evaluating the proposed universal model.
+\paragraph{\textbf{Assemblying the dataset $\mathcal{D}_T$}} A total of 38 public datasets are assembled for training and evaluating the proposed universal model.
 A summary of the datasets is presented in Table \ref{datasets_assembly}.
-The assembled dataset combines the main tasks explored for fundus image analysis, which include: diabetic retinopathy grading \citep{Etienne2014, Porwal2020, PARAGUAY, Takahashi2017, SYSU, DDR, BRSET}, glaucoma detection \citep{LAG_Li2019, Kovalyk2022, acrima, chaksu, AIROGS, Orlando2019} and lesion segmentation \citep{Pires2014, SYSU, DDR, DiaRetDB1, Giancardo2012}.
+The assembled dataset combines the main tasks explored for fundus image analysis, which include: diabetic retinopathy grading \citep{Etienne2014, Porwal2020, PARAGUAY, Takahashi2017, SYSU, DDR, BRSET}, glaucoma detection \citep{LAG_Li2019, Kovalyk2022, acrima, chaksu, AIROGS, Orlando2019}, myopic maculopathy grading \citep{mmac}, and lesion segmentation \citep{Pires2014, SYSU, DDR, DiaRetDB1, Giancardo2012}.
 Furthermore, we included datasets that target the classification of other, less-prevalent diseases \citep{Pachade2021, 1000x39, BRSET, FUND-OCT1}.
-While most of the datasets contain categorical labels, we also included three datasets that contain text-based descriptions of the images: EYENET \citep{Huang2021}, ODIR-5K, and STARE \citep{Hoover2000, Hoover2003}.
+While most of the datasets contain categorical labels, we also included three datasets that contain text-based descriptions of the images: DeepEyeNet (DEN) \citep{Huang2021}, ODIR-5K, and STARE \citep{Hoover2000, Hoover2003}.
 For the datasets that contain pixel-level annotations of fundus images, these are converted to image-level labels.
-The resulting dataset $\mathcal{D}_T$ is thus composed of 286,916 images, which include 96 different target categories.
-For further details, we refer the reader to Supplementary Materials, Section \ref{sec:supMaterials}.
+The assembly dataset $\mathcal{D}_T$ is thus composed of 288,307 images, which include 101 different categories.
+For further details, we refer the reader to Appendix \ref{sec:supMaterials}.

 \paragraph{\textbf{Standarization and augmentations}} All images are resized to a canvas of size $512\times512$, and zero-padding is applied to rectangular-shaped images to avoid distortions.
 Furthermore, all images are intensity-normalized to be in the $[0, 1]$ range.
 During training, random image augmentations are applied using horizontal flips, random rotations of $[-5, 5]$ degrees, zoom scaling in the range $[0.9, 1.1]$, and color jitter.
+The image resolution employed aims to preserve fine-grained lesions such as potential microaneurysms, and the particular image transformations are selected following extensive evaluations on open-community challenges \citep{Liu2022}.